 Inventory: The service provided by the network to discover and acquire the identifier of A-IoT device(s).

-Command: The service provided by the network to send the operation instruction to the A-IoT device (e.g. read, write, etc.).
+Command: The service provided by the network to send the operation instruction to the A-IoT device (e.g., read, write, etc.).

 3.2 Symbols